azuenko/zmey/README.md

 ### Status

 Zmey is in its alpha state.
 Current version is good for launching algorithms, and doing some failure simulation.
-It is capable of creating systems with different types of processes (client/sever, corrent/Byzantine server, etc), and doing some basic live reconfiguration.
+It is capable of creating systems with different types of processes (client/sever, corrent/Byzantine server, etc), and doing some reconfiguration (adding, removing and replacing the processes).
 Next releases will primarily focus on stability and performance optimizations.

-Also, new nice features expected, such as:

-* live reconfiguration (removing/replacing) processes
-* advanced network simulation (selective message drop and reordering)
+Also, the framework may include advanced network simulation, e.g. selective message drop and reordering.